-A waiver equal to one-half the resident credit-hour fees (to a maximum of 9 credits per semester) is available to residents of Indiana who are (a) age 60 or older, (b) retired and not full-time employees, and (c) high school graduates or GED recipients.
-This program is available only during the week prior to the start of classes and also during late registration.
-Additional information and applications are available at the financial aid office (Kettler 103, 260-481-6820 or 800-324-IPFW).
+A waiver equal to one-half the resident credit-hour fees (to a maximum of 9 credits per semester) is available to residents of Indiana who are age 60 or older, retired and not employed full-time, and are high school graduates or GED recipients.
+The waiver does not apply to fees.
+Participants in this program are limited to registering during the week before classes begin and during late registration.
+Additional information and applications are available at the IPFW Financial Aid office (Kettler Hall 103, 260-481-6820 or online at ipfw.edu/financial/forms).